 Also, I think by now, I had lost one of my day gloves (black, silk ones), and had to wear mittens even during the daytime.

 When we started from the lunch-site, I had to hand over my day backpack to the porter.
 My shoulders had completely given up after the fall.
 I could sense a rigid heaviness, and that area had swollen.
 Thankfully, we had covered 70% of the distance for the day.

 Just before the campsite, we had to take a minor detour from the rocky area, as the Chadar formation was weak.
 This is one of the most beautiful and consistent inconsistencies of the Chadar Trek.

-Right across the place where our campsite was, there were caves made in the mountains (at great heights)!
+Right across the place where our campsite was, there were caves made high up in the mountains!
 At first, when I saw them, I thought they were uninhabited, or if they were caves at all (I have marked them in the picture below).

 And soon after, all my doubts were put to rest, when I saw these local folks climbing down a mountain that was almost perpendicular to the ground!

 By now, everyone in the group had an ‘upon reaching’ routine for the campsites: